-Growley III lives with the Growley Team commanding officer in Pearson Hall West.
+Growley III lives with the Growley Team commanding officer in the residence halls.

 He is called Growley III because, according to Corps folklore, a Depression-era commandant had a dog named Growley.
 Food was somewhat scarce, so the cadets kept a portion of their breakfast to help feed him.